computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookMessenger/readme.md

 ### Group chat

 - Separate group-chat objects.
-- Identified by GroupCharID and will contain a list of people who are part of that char in the object model.
+- Identified by GroupChatID and will contain a list of people who are part of that chat in the object model.
-- LB can direct each group chat message based on the GroupCharID and the server handling that group can iterate through all the users of the chat to find the server handling the connection of each user to deliver the message.
+- LB can direct each group chat message based on the GroupChatID and the server handling that group can iterate through all the users of the chat to find the server handling the connection of each user to deliver the message.
 - In databases, we can store all the group chats in a separate table based on GroupChatID.

 ### Push notifications